-- 3.4.2 Without any user login, test that the device will observe that a software patch or upgrade is available; inform the user about the software patch or upgrade, what vulnerability it remediates, and any disruption to the device as result of the installation; download the patch or upgrade; check that the patch or upgrade is unmodified from an OEM specified authorized source; and then at an appropriate time installs the software patch or upgrade.
+- 3.4.2 Without any user login, test that the device will observe that a software patch or upgrade is available; download the patch or upgrade; check that the patch or upgrade is unmodified from an OEM specified authorized source; and then at an appropriate time installs the software patch or upgrade.
 If the software patch or upgrade is installed, then this test passes; otherwise it fails.
 If the device does not support automatic installation of software patches or upgrades, then this test case is not applicable. - 3.4.3 After login as a user with adequate privilege, locate the software patch or upgrade mechanism.
 If the software patch or upgrade mechanism is readily accessible, then this test passes; otherwise it fails.
-If the device does not support manual installation of software patches, then this test case is not applicable. - 3.4.4 Try to install an unmodified software patch or upgrade from an OEM specified authorized source.
-If the device installs the software patch, then this test passes; otherwise it fails.
+If the device does not support manual installation of software patches or upgrades, then this test case is not applicable. - 3.4.4 Try to install an unmodified software patch or upgrade from an OEM specified authorized source.
+If the device installs the software patch or upgrade, then this test passes; otherwise it fails.

 - 3.4.5 Try to install a software patch or upgrade from an OEM specified authorized source that has been modified.
-If the device refuses to install the software patch, then this test passes; otherwise it fails. - 3.4.6 After successfully installing a software patch or upgrade, determine whether the installation processing has reset the device configuration.
+If the device refuses to install the software patch or upgrade, then this test passes; otherwise it fails. - 3.4.6 After successfully installing a software patch or upgrade, determine whether the installation processing has reset the device configuration.
 If the device configuration has not been reset, then this test passes; otherwise it fails.